October 9, 2022

 - Data deletion is more accurate and allows you to delete only a subset of data

 #13.
 Event segments

 In Universal Analytics, there were two types of segments available: user and session.
-But if you wanted to create a segment where only particular events are included, you were not able to do so.
+But if you wanted to create a segment where only particular events are included, you could not do so.

 Luckily, that changed in Google Analytics 4.
-Now there are three types of segments supported: user, session, and event.
+Three types of segments are supported: user, session, and event.

 To learn more about this type of segment, read this article.

 Google Analytics 4 does a better job tracking metrics such as engagement time.
 In Universal Analytics, Time on page metric could often show 0 if a visitor does not go to another page or you haven’t tracked other interactions.

 Now, with every event, Google Analytics 4 also tracks engagement time (when your website was in the active tab of the browser).
 This makes the engagement metrics a bit more accurate compared to GA3.

 You can learn more about engagement metrics here.